 - Focus on situational awareness.
 It’s important to be aware of your surroundings at all times, but even more so when in crowded areas such as on public transportation, in busy tourist destinations, and in other high-traffic areas.
 Pick-pocketers can be a child or adult and can blend easily into large crowds.

-- Guard your possessions.
+- Watch your possessions.
 Do not leave a phone or wallet on a table unattached to yourself.
 Do not leave luggage unattended, especially in airports.
 Make multiple copies of important documents such as your passport and visa.